- How To Lose 1kg a Week (Guaranteed) - August 20, 2023

-As most (good) dieticians will tell you, ‘Starvation Mode’ is a myth that circulates in weight loss communities which theories that if you start dieting, i.e. eating fewer calories than normal, your body will notice and lower your metabolism so you don’t lose any weight.
+As most (good) dieticians will tell you, ‘Starvation Mode’ is a myth that circulates in weight loss communities which theorizes that if you start dieting, i.e. eating fewer calories than normal, your body will notice and lower your metabolism and cause ‘metabolic damage’ meaning you can’t lose any more weight.

 This simply isn’t true.

 While your basal metabolic rate will decrease as you lose weight, it won’t do so to a degree where you’ll stop losing weight completely.